XXXseraphXXX/week-4/README.md

-# week-4 Types and Ml tutorial by Jimmy Zhang
+# Week-4 Types and Ml Tutorial by Jimmy Zhang
-## introduction to types
+## Introduction to Types
 A type is a Set of value

 In the variable n we can see that x is a varible of type int and that in-tails that n can take on any value from tne set of all integer values.